Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 Best Treatment for Lumbar Spinal Stenosis Oakville

 Our chiropractic and physiotherapy teams have successfully treated various types of spinal stenosis in patients of all ages and backgrounds.
-Whether it’s a high school athlete dealing with back pain and stenosis or a retired banker struggling to complete a round of golf in their first year of retirement, our team has a solution tailored to your needs.
-Treatment options include chiropractic adjustments, shockwave therapy, acupuncture, and IFC therapy and an intensive daily exercise program.
+Whether it’s a high school athlete dealing with lumbar pain and stenosis or a retired banker struggling to complete a round of golf in their first year of retirement, our team has a solution tailored to your needs.

 Additionally, our medical team recommends the exercises outlined below, initially performed 4 to 7 days a week.
 As your pain level decreases to below a 3 out of 10, we advise reducing the frequency to 3 times a week.
 Let us help you regain your mobility and live pain-free.

 Dr. Steve and Dr. Jenn will work together to create a personalized treatment plan after thoroughly assessing your spine and reviewing your x-rays to confirm spinal stenosis.
-Most patients with spinal stenosis-related low back pain experience severely guarded muscles and abnormal posture as they instinctively protect the injured areas of their spine.
+Most patients with spinal stenosis-related pain experience severely guarded muscles and abnormal posture as they instinctively protect the injured areas of their spine.

 Our chiropractors will perform manual adjustments to realign your spine and help restore proper biomechanics.
 This approach facilitates healing in the affected tissues and improves posture, leading to increased range of motion and a reduction in pain.
 In addition to chiropractic adjustments, our team utilizes a combination of proven modalities, including IFC therapy, shockwave therapy, and acupuncture, to provide relief from your stenosis-related discomfort.

-Physiotherapy treatment for low back spinal stenosis
+Physiotherapy treatment for lumbar spinal stenosis

 Looking for an alternative to chiropractic treatment.
 Our physiotherapy team treats with the same protocol as our chiropractors minus the spinal adjustments.
 Most of our patients start with the chiropractic team than move onto the physiotherapy lumbar spinal stenosis treatment when their insurance coverage is exhausted!